andylvua/Web-Lab2/README.md

 **The website is displayed correctly on 4k displays and on any mobile devices.**
 > **Note**
 >
-> Smart wathes are not supported
+> Smart watches are not supported

 #### All 4k displays.
 Viewport 3840x2160:
 <img width="1110" alt="image" src="https://user-images.githubusercontent.com/93153950/186672340-347da57a-0239-458b-8f77-41fa4ea1d167.png">